MicrosoftDocs/power-automate-docs/articles/dataverse/cloud-flow-run-metadata.md

   - enduser
 ---

-# Manage cloud flow run metadata in Dataverse (preview)
+# Manage cloud flow run history in Dataverse (preview)

 [!INCLUDE[cc-preview-features-definition](../includes/cc-preview-features-top-note.md)]

-With cloud flow run metadata in Dataverse, you can leverage the extensibility of dataverse to track the results of your cloud flow executions at scale.
-With this feature, you can leverage the power of Dataverse’s common data architecture, including enterprise grade security and compliance, including Role-Based Access Control (RBAC) to manage the flow run metadata.
-Only cloud flows backed in dataverse solution flows have their run metadata stored in Dataverse.
+With cloud flow run history in Dataverse, you can leverage the extensibility of [Dataverse](/power-apps/maker/data-platform/) to track the results of your cloud flow executions at scale.
+With this feature, you can leverage the power of Dataverse’s common data architecture, including enterprise grade security and compliance, including Role-Based Access Control (RBAC) to manage the **[FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun)** data.
+Only cloud flows backed in Dataverse solution flows can have their run history stored in Dataverse.

-As part of this feature, every cloud flow execution has an entry in the table, **Flow Run**.
-We are leveraging Dataverse’s non-relational database, [elastic tables](/power-apps/maker/data-platform/create-edit-elastic-tables), to store the cloud flow run metadata.
+As part of this feature, every cloud flow execution has an entry in the table, **[FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun)**.
+We are leveraging Dataverse’s non-relational database, [elastic tables](/power-apps/maker/data-platform/create-edit-elastic-tables), to store the cloud flow run history.

 > [!IMPORTANT]
 >- This is a preview feature.